 On December 4, 2013, the IMO Assembly passed a resolution revising the application dates of the BWM Convention so that the dates are triggered by the entry into force date and not the dates originally in the BWM Convention.
 This, in effect, makes all vessels delivered before the entry into force date "existing vessels" and allows for the installation of ballast water management systems on such vessels at the first International Oil Pollution Prevention ("IOPP") renewal survey following entry into force of the convention.
 The MEPC adopted updated guidelines for approval of ballast water management systems (G8) at MEPC 70.
 At MEPC 71, the schedule regarding the BWM Convention's implementation dates was also discussed and amendments were introduced to extend the date existing vessels are subject to certain ballast water standards.
 Those changes were adopted at MEPC 72.
 Ships over 400 gross tons generally must comply with a "D-1 standard," requiring the exchange of ballast water only in open seas and away from coastal waters.
 The "D-2 standard" specifies the maximum amount of viable organisms allowed to be discharged, and compliance dates vary depending on the IOPP renewal dates.
 Depending on the date of the IOPP renewal survey, existing vessels must comply with the D-2 standard on or after September 8, 2019.
 For most ships, compliance with the D-2 standard will involve installing on-board systems to treat ballast water and eliminate unwanted organisms.
 Ballast water management systems, which include systems that make use of chemical, biocides, organisms or biological mechanisms, or which alter the chemical or physical characteristics of the ballast water, must be approved in accordance with IMO Guidelines (Regulation D-3).
 As of October 13, 2019, MEPC 72's amendments to the BWM Convention took effect, making the Code for Approval of Ballast Water Management Systems, which governs assessment of ballast water management systems, mandatory rather than permissive, and formalized an implementation schedule for the D-2 standard.
 Under these amendments, all ships must meet the D-2 standard by September 8, 2024.
-Remaining costs of compliance with these regulations is estimated to be approximately \$8 million in total for the remaining 10 vessels that do not currently have ballast water management systems installed.
+Remaining costs of compliance with these regulations is estimated to be approximately \$1.0 million in total for the remaining two vessels that do not currently have ballast water management systems installed.
 Additionally, in November 2020, MEPC 75 adopted amendments to the BWM Convention which would require a commissioning test of the ballast water management system for the initial survey or when performing an additional survey for retrofits.
 This analysis will not apply to ships that already have an installed BWM system certified under the BWM Convention.
-These amendments are expected to enter into force on June 1, 2022.
+These amendments have entered into force on June 1, 2022.
+In December 2022, MEPC 79 agreed that it should be permitted to use ballast tanks for temporary storage of treated sewage and grey water.
+MEPC 79 also established that ships are expected to return to D-2 compliance after experiencing challenging uptake water and bypassing a BWM system should only be used as a last resort.
+Guidance will be developed at MEPC 80 (in July 2023) to set out appropriate actions and uniform procedures to ensure compliance with the BWM Convention.